ISA-tools/isa-api/isatools/graphQL/README.md

 | unitCategories              | Categories of units associated with this assay           | [OntologyAnnotation](#OntologyAnnotation)        |
 | processSequence             | Processes associated with this assay                     | [Process](#Process)                              |

-The assay query is usable on its own (in which cases all assays from different studies will be concatenated in the same output) or as a field of a `studies` query.
-The request above will retrieve the filename associated with the investigation, with each study in that investigation and with each assay in each study.
+The assay query is usable on its own (in which cases, all assays from different studies will be concatenated in the same output) or as a field of a `studies` query.

+The request below will retrieve the filename associated with the investigation, with each study in that investigation, and with each assay in each study.

 ```python
 query = "{ investigation { filename studies { filename assays { filename }}}}"